 The Order Granting Motion to Establish Claims Appeal Process and Procedure and for the Appointment of a Special Master to Assist with the Same was entered on March 3, 2023.
 The Order appoints two Special Masters to preside over appeal hearings, and sets out the procedures for such appeals, as well as the procedure for certain other appeals which are to be reviewed by the receivership court.
 Counsel for the Receiver is working with the Special Masters to schedule appeal hearings and briefing schedules.
 As claims are scheduled for hearing, counsel for the Receiver is notifying claimants of the time and place for the hearing of their objections, as well as the briefing schedule.
-Additional hearings will continue to be scheduled on a rolling basis (i.e., in groups of 4-5 claims per hearing date) as needed.
+Additional hearings will continue to be scheduled on a rolling basis as needed.
 As appeals are resolved through the hearing process, the Receiver will update the claim and appeal report exhibits to the status report to reflect the appeal resolution and the final determination of the claims.
 The Court's final orders concerning the claim objections are final orders appealable to the Nevada Supreme Court.
 To date, there are two such appeals pending before the Nevada Supreme Court.
 The above-referenced motions and orders have been posted to the receivership web site, www.spiritinsure.com ("Receivership Documents" tab).

 The United States has filed a POC in the receivership, asserting the priority of its claims-if any (they are unknown at this time according to the POC)-over and above any other claims against the estate pursuant to 31 U.S. Code § 3713, also known as the government "superpriority" statute.
 The Receiver sent letters to the United States to provide a reminder that its claim must be complete, noncontingent, and liquidated in amount on or before the May 31, 2021, deadline.
 No amendment or supplement from the United States has been received as of the date of this report.
-The Receiver has also written to the Centers for Medicare and Medicaid Services ("CMS"), seeking policy guidance regarding the applicability of certain claim reporting requirements for the Spirit receivership.
+The Receiver has 20 also written to the Centers for Medicare and Medicaid Services ("CMS"), seeking policy guidance regarding the applicability of certain claim reporting requirements for the Spirit receivership.
 CMS has yet to respond, but the Receiver will continue to seek direct input from the agency to clarify the regulatory requirements for the Spirit estate.
+24 of the POC process and certain litigation matters.
+At the outset of the receivership, the Receiver worked with Maple Technologies to continue Spirit's pre-receivership arrangement.

-The policy data of Spirit is held in the Aspire Information System ("Aspire"), which was created by Maple Technologies.
-The Aspire system has value to the receivership during the pendency of the
+The policy data of Spirit is held in the Aspire Information System ("Aspire"), which was 25 created by Maple Technologies.
+The Aspire system has value to the receivership during the pendency 26